London Naval Treaty: Terms

+Per the terms of the treaty, Britain, the United States, and Japan reduced their number of capital ships, Japan by one, the United States by three, and Britain by five.
+Some were scrapped and others converted to auxiliary or training ships.
+All of these had been launched prior to WWI, and had smaller guns than most of the ships which were retained.

 The treaty also established a distinction between cruisers armed with guns up to 6.1 in ("light cruisers" in unofficial parlance) from those with guns up to 8 in ("heavy cruisers").
-The number of heavy cruisers was limited: Britain was permitted 15 with a total tonnage of 147,000, the Americans 18 totalling 180,000, and the Japanese 12 totalling 108,000 tons.
+The number of heavy cruisers was limited: Britain was permitted 15 with a total tonnage of 147,000, the Americans were permitted 18, totalling 180,000, and the Japanese were permitted 12, totalling 108,000 tons.
 For light cruisers, no numbers were specified but tonnage limits were 143,500 tons for the Americans, 192,200 tons for the British, and 100,450 tons for the Japanese.

 Destroyer tonnage was also limited, with destroyers being defined as ships of less than 1,850 tons and guns up to 5.1 in.
 The Americans and the British were permitted up to 150,000 tons and Japan 105,500 tons.

 Article 22 relating to submarine warfare declared international law applied to them as to surface vessels.
-Also, merchant vessels that demonstrated "persistent refusal to stop" or "active resistance" could be sunk without the ship's crew and passengers being first delivered to a "place of safety."
+Also, merchant vessels that demonstrated "persistent refusal to stop" or "active resistance" could be sunk without the ship's crew and passengers being first delivered to a "place of safety".

 Article 8 outlined smaller surface combatants.
 Ships between 600 and 2,000 tons, with guns not exceeding 6 in with a maximum of four gun mounts above 3 in without torpedo armament and up to 20 kn, were exempt from tonnage limitations.
 The maximum specifications were designed around the French Bougainville-class avisos, which were in construction at the time.

 Warships under 600 tons were also completely exempt.
 That led to creative attempts to use the unlimited nature of the exemption with the Italian Spica-class torpedo boats, Japanese Chidori-class torpedo boats, French La Melpomène-class torpedo boats and British Kingfisher-class sloops.

 Aftermath

 The next phase of attempted naval arms control was the Second Geneva Naval Conference in 1932.
-That year, Italy "retired" two battleships, twelve cruisers, 25 destroyers and 12 submarines; in all, 130,000 tons of naval vessels were scrapped or put into reserve.
 Active negotiations among the other treaty signatories continued during the following years.

 That was followed by the Second London Naval Treaty of 1936.